hackz4life/hackz4life/README.md

 + DO NOT talk to me if I have unfriended you, it was for a good reason, the world will keep spinning without me.
 I assure you.

+I tend to get violent spurrs or Tendicies, I'd prefer you be on extreme caution when this happens.
+I will not hold back anything, and mostly come off as rude.

 <!--
 **hackz4life/hackz4life** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.